 - make a minimum number of transactions

 Meeting one of these criteria isn’t very difficult for most people using their prepaid card for everyday purchases or as an alternative to a checking account.
-For those prepaid cards that waive the monthly fee for using direct deposit with your prepaid card account, the direct deposit itself is free and there is often no minimum deposit amount.
+For those prepaid cards that waive the monthly fee for using direct deposit with your prepaid card account, the direct deposit itself is free.
 For prepaid cards that waive the monthly fee for a minimum total load amount, the amount typically ranges from $500 to $1,000 a month.
 The minimum number of transactions is usually 30 or less.

 The Chase Liquid prepaid card falls into a different category–brick and mortar banks that offer prepaid cards as companions to checking accounts.
 The traditional banks that offer prepaid cards will sometimes waive the regular monthly fee for existing customers–those that have checking accounts.
 That’s the case with the Chase Liquid card.

 As to other fees, even the prepaid cards that waive the monthly fee charge other fees, but those prepaid card fees are typically avoidable.
 We’ve limited our list above to those cards that waive the monthly fee, offer free purchase transactions, and provide one or more ways to load the card for free.